fbpx

 by Princeton Orthopaedic Associates

-Are you wondering, "Why do I have a bump on my wrist, and it hurts?"
+Are you wondering, "Why do I have a bump on my wrist that hurts?"

 Dr. Ark helps a patient put on a removable splint for ganglion cyst treatment - Princeton Orthopaedic Associates

 Ganglion cysts, fluid-filled sacs that develop outside joints or along tendons, are usually benign but can occasionally cause discomfort.
-In this blog post, we will explore what ganglion cysts are, their symptoms, diagnosis, treatment options, and recovery.
-If you have concerns about your health, reach out to Princeton Orthopaedics for professional guidance.
+Understanding what a ganglion cyst is, its symptoms, diagnosis, and treatment options can help you make the quickest recovery.

 Why you can trust us: